ChepkoechMutai/Phase_3_Project/README.md

 The goal of this project is to build a model that can predict the response of individuals to a vaccine based on certain features, such as age, sex, health status, and their knowledge on H1N1 vaccine.
 This information can help healthcare professionals make informed decisions about who should receive the vaccine and how to best manage its administration.

 **Objectives**

+**Main Objective**
+The main objective of this project is to build a model that will predict the response of individuals to a newly introduced vaccine that is H1N1 vaccine so it can lay a foundation for what direction of the research the health sector should take.

+**Specific Objective**

 Identify which factors affect individuals' response to vaccines